 THIS POST MAY CONTAIN AFFILIATE LINKS.
+AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.
 PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 I was planning on visiting Gangtok just for the helicopter ride as part of my North East India trip, and alas I was in for a disappointment.
 When I reached the office right at the start of MG Marg to inquire about it, I was about it find out that they are fully booked for the whole week!
 Sigh!
 Consequences of not doing my share of research!
 It can be disappointing at times when you have pinned so many hopes for something, and it doesn’t work out.
 Like all else in life, it is important to let things go.

 To overcome the bitter disappointment of not having a bird’s eye view of Gangtok, I decided to explore what Gangtok has to offer.
 After all, I wanted to make up for the long train ride, and half a day bus journey from NJP to Gangtok.
 Having done little to no research before reaching Gangtok, I had no clue where to start!